-There are dozens of ways to study for the ACT/SAT—using practice books, taking online practice tests, attending review sessions, hiring a tutor.
+There are dozens of different ways to study for the ACT/SAT—using practice books, taking online practice tests, attending review sessions, hiring a tutor.
 Different strategies work for different people, but there are certain things that all students should adhere to: namely, their space and time.

 Cramming for hours at a time, late at night doesn’t help you much.
 Instead, sit down and focus for twenty to thirty minutes, then take a five to ten minute break, and hit the studying again.
 The tried and true Pomodoro method is ideal for maintaining focus and giving your brain a refreshing break, helping retention.

 Another important aspect of time is consistency.
 Create a study schedule for your ACT/SAT prep.
 An hour a night, every other night, every Tuesday and Thursday, whatever works for you.
 Consistency helps form habits, and can aid in memory.